top of page

 How Many Times, What Time & What Direction To Pray?

-The prophet Daniel tells that he prayed 3 times a day.
+The prophet Daniel tells that he prayed 3 times a day in the bible.
 Morning (Before Sunrise), Noon (Mid day) and Night (Sunset/Sundown).
 He would also face toward Jerusalem, which is to the east.

 Daniel 6:10